Five UX tests every designer should be running in Agile sprints

 Outlined below are five of the most common questions that product teams need answers to, and the associated UserZoom tests they’re running to get the answers within sprints.

-Answered with a click test – that shows each participant one of the design versions and presents them with a task or tasks to complete followed by some questions.
+Answered with a click test – that shows users a flat design and presents them with a task or tasks to complete followed by some questions.

 You can take an example Click Test here.

-They’re fast to setup: simply upload a flat image of each version, set the tasks and questions and it’s ready to run.
+They’re fast to setup (20 mins max).
+Simply upload a flat image of each version, set the tasks and questions and it’s ready to run.
 You can even stitch together multiple images to make a semi-functional prototype and set success and failure areas within each image.

 Click tests are also used to evaluate first impressions and first clicks on concepts, wireframes and website screenshots to improve clarity, impact and comprehension.
 You can get a really useful heat map out the other end, (like the one below), as well as answers to questions you ask users, e.g. “What do you expect to happen next?”